railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. figure::  images/account_payment_order.png
    :align: center
-   :scale: 95
+   :scale: 80

    *Entering a Payment Order*

 OpenERP then proposes a reference number for your payment order.

 You then have to choose a payment mode from the various methods available to your company.
-These have to be configured when you set the accounting system up using menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Payment Mode`.
+These have to be configured when you set up the accounting system using the menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Payment Mode`.
 Some examples are:

 * Cheques